cglv11/Test-Byte4Bit/README.md

-# NestJS GitHub Actions AWS Lambda GraphQL Example
+# NestJS and GraphQL Example

 This is a NestJS application configured with GitHub Actions for CI/CD, GraphQL for querying, Husky for pre-commit hooks, and set up for deployment on AWS Lambda.